GrosSacASac/DOM99/readme.md

 ###In your JavaScript code :

-If you are using browserify start by requiring dom99.
+If you are using browserify start by requiring dom99 `const dom99 = require('./dom99.js');`.
 If you used the script tag, you already have the dom99 object and you can ignore this.

-    const dom99 = require('./dom99.js');

     //Store your functions in the dom99.fx object

     dom99.fx.functionName = aFunction;

-    //For example aFunction would be called if you click this button
+aFunction is called when you click this button

-    //<button data-99-fx="click-functionName">Action</button>
+    <button data-99-fx="click-functionName">Action</button>
-    //Note we have wrote functionName not aFunction
+    //Note we wrote functionName not aFunction

     //to start using dom99

-    dom99.linkJsAndDom();
+    //Use this statement as late as possible dom99.linkJsAndDom();

     //Now <button data-99-fx... and others are live !